MovieCast/website/_pages/about.md

 He professions in AngularJS and Node.JS and is currently working at the backend all on his own!

 #### Grey
-Our lead web designer, mostly spends his time either writing stylesheets or translating articles because ItsDizzy sucks at English (jk wuv you Dizzy <3).
+Our lead web designer and front end developer, mostly spends his time either writing stylesheets, cool javascript visuals or translating articles because ItsDizzy sucks at English (jk wuv you Dizzy <3).
 He loves experimenting  with new looks and boops noses :3.